713.588.0446, Extension 524

 Bobbi took a special interest in the area of professional athletes and workers’ compensation following an internship with the New Orleans Saints.
 Her publications include “Creating a Level Playing Field: The Case for Bringing Workers’ Compensation for Professional Athletes into a Single Federal System by Extending the Longshore Act” (57 Loy.
 L. Rev. 793 (2011)) and “Comparing Workers’ Compensation Coverage of Professional Athletes in Social Insurance Systems Worldwide – and Why a National System for Athletes Could Work in America.”
 (Workers’ First Watch, Spring 2013).

-Bobbi is admitted to the practice in the State of Louisiana, the United States District Court for the Eastern District of Louisiana, and the United States Court of Appeals for the Fifth Circuit.
+Bobbi is admitted to practice in the State of Louisiana, the United States District Court for the Eastern District of Louisiana, and the United States Court of Appeals for the Fifth Circuit.